MatAtBread/AI-UI/guide/dynamic-content.md

 ```
 [Example (right click and open in new tab)](https://raw.githack.com/MatAtBread/AI-UI/main/guide/examples/dynamic-content-2.html)

-In this example the generator yields a set of DOM elements that are all updated every second.
+In this example the generator yields a set of DOM elements that are _all_ replaced every second.

 In additon to async generators, you can pass Promises (basically a generator that only goes off once, or you can look at an async iterable as a Promise that can resolve multiple times).
 Quite a few Web APIs return Promises, notably [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

-Let's update the App to display a new Chuck Morris joke every few seconds:
+Let's update the App to display a new Chuck Morris joke every few seconds.
+First, we'll get just one from the web

 ```javascript
   /* A function that uses `fetch` to get a Chuck Noris joke.
 You could write this without async/await easily */